-Maternal exercise during pregnancy can offer many benefits: it can improve fitness, control weight gain and glucose levels, improve energy and mood, ease labor, improve postpartum recovery, and improve infant health… yet only about 15% of pregnant women actually do it (Blaize et al., 2015).
+Maternal exercise during pregnancy offers numerous benefits: it can improve fitness, control weight gain and glucose levels, boost energy and mood, ease labor, enhance postpartum recovery, and even promote infant health—yet only about 15% of pregnant women actually engage in exercise (Blaize et al., 2015).

-When it comes to exercise, pregnant women should avoid prone positions for obvious reasons.
-Supine positions should also be avoided as they may pose a risk to the fetus during the 2nd and 3rd trimester.
-Instead, favor standing, kneeling, or seated positions.
+Pregnant women should avoid prone positions for obvious reasons.
+Supine positions should also be avoided in the 2nd and 3rd trimesters as they may pose a risk to the fetus.
+Instead, favor standing, kneeling, or seated positions for exercises.

 Day 1